-In the maddening and sometimes indifferent world of the wild wild web, it’s sometimes difficult to tell the difference between those who talk a good game and those who have the applied experience and deep bench to ensure your web project is a raving success.
+In the maddening and sometimes indifferent world of the wild, wild web, it’s sometimes difficult to tell the difference between those who talk a good game and those who have the applied experience and deep bench to ensure your web project is a raving success.
 Here are few key points to consider:

 Does the agency you’re speaking with actually have in-house web developers and designers on staff, or are they more of a ‘sales’ organization that subs out work to various web designers and developers (including overseas)?
 Lack of transparency is a warning sign, and buyers should know exactly what they are purchasing.
 This also applies to other forms of programming services that you may need for your project such as integration with other databases, ERP or CRM systems.
 Agencies that have in-house coders, web developers and designers have big advantages in being able to design, build, and service your website platform from inception to completion.
-Agencies that perform all work in-house know their limitations and typically have far superior quality control than those who sub contract and outsource jobs to potentially untried and tested contractors.
+Agencies that perform all work in-house know their limitations and typically have far superior quality control than those who subcontract and outsource jobs to potentially untried and untested contractors.

-This should be broken down in clear and easy to understand terms.
+Your website maintenance costs should be broken down in clear and easy to understand terms.
 You may also wish to define what level of continuing support you may require and whether there are any fixed costs associated with this.
 It is often better in the long run to have an ongoing support plan added to your monthly hosting arrangement.

 Unfortunately, hacking and malware is a reality and you need to be have defenses in place to protect your website.
-It is important to ask your web provider about where exactly your site is being hosted, and whether or not they scan for malware on a daily basis.
+It is important to ask your web provider where your site is being hosted, and whether or not they scan for malware on a daily basis.
 Also, they should be able to explain what the plan is in case the website is compromised.

 Let’s imagine a worst-case scenario where your website is hacked on Wednesday at 9am.
 To put it simply, if the site is backed up on a daily basis, you could reset your web files and database to Tuesday at 9am.
 This ensures minimal data loss, if in-fact you make frequent website or product updates.